 "I'm a hard-worker who likes challenges and will hit the ground running" doesn't tell the employer much, but "surpassed sales goals in four consecutive quarters" provides a specific example of a hard-working employee who is results-oriented.

 Your summary section is the place where you tie together all your experience.
 It's your 1-3 sentence elevator pitch to a prospective employer, and it's an essential part of your resume.
 You'll adapt your summary to each position to let them know why you are a perfect fit for the role.
+PS: You can get expert text help with the summary section of your resume (as well as all other resume sections) when you use our professional Resume Builder.

 Your resume should tell a positive story